opws/opws-dataset/docs/fields.md

 Array of character types passwords may not contain (such as those from rules that begin "must not contain", or those which trigger errors in the site's password handling).

-Character class names used:
+The character class names used [come from POSIX](https://en.wikibooks.org/wiki/Regular_Expressions/POSIX_Basic_Regular_Expressions#Character_classes), although there's no guarantee that the site's interpretation strictly matches POSIX:

+- alpha (letters)
-- uppers (upper case letters)
+- upper (capital letters)
-- lowers (lower case letters)
+- lower (small letters)
-- numbers (digits)
+- digit (numbers)
+- alnum (letters and numbers)
-- letters
+- punct (printing characters other than letters or digits)
-- nonletters
-- specials (when sites list "special characters": assumed to be non-alphanumeric)
-- punctuation (likely contains all non-alphanumeric-or-space characters)
-- symbols (probably the same as punctuation)
-- nonspaces (anything that isn't whitespace)
-- nonprinting (unprintable characters)
+- space (whitespace, probably including tab characters)
+- graph (any non-space character)

 ## password.contents.blacklist.strings